microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 To use Copilot for Security, you must have ***at least* one SCU/hr 24x7.** Therefore, the **minimum annual price is $35,040** ($4 * 24hr/day * 365day/yr).
 Customers and partners can purchase SCUs in the standalone experience or in Azure and can manually provision SCUs up or down so long as there is ***at least* one SCU/hr.**

-If you de-provision Copilot for Security (i.e., zero SCUs/hr), we will retain your data for 90 days. **MDTI workbench is included** and while it's not the standalone API, the TI information is easy-to-read and in the context of your investigations.
+If you de-provision Copilot for Security (i.e., zero SCUs/hr), we will retain your data for 90 days. **MDTI workbench is included** and while it's not the standalone API, the TI information is easy to read and in the context of your investigations.

 Since computing capacity and token usage is **variable** (quantifying a specific # of tokens needed per prompt/Promptbook is difficult), it's important for partners to know what they can do *now:*